john-cd/rust_howto/bk/src/categories/development-tools_cargo-plugins/maintaining.md

 cargo tarpaulin: Runs code coverage analysis.
 Refactoring: (Often IDE-driven, but some tools exist)

-cargo-expand: Expands macros, which can be helpful for understanding code and refactoring.
+cargo-expand: Expands [macros][p-macros], which can be helpful for understanding code and refactoring.
 (Not strictly refactoring itself, but a helpful tool.)
 Version Management:

 cargo-bump: Helps to automate version updates in your Cargo.toml.